peterneave/vscode/README.md

 ![w:800px](img/tipsandtricks/layout.png)

----
+### Customize the layout

-You can customize the layout.
-My preference is to move the sidebar to the right. `workbench.sideBar.location: "right"`

-So that when you `Toggle Sidebar` (Ctrl+B), it doesn't make the code jump around.
+- You could move the sidebar to the right then when you `Toggle Sidebar/Ctrl+B` it doesn't make the code jump around.

-Add a secondary sidebar with Outline view for better navigation.
+- Add a secondary sidebar with Outline view for better navigation.

 ### Grouping

-Ctrl+\
+`Ctrl+\`

 ![bg right](img/tipsandtricks/split_editor.gif)

 ---

-Switch to next group with Ctrl+[1,2,3...]
+Switch to next group with `Ctrl+[1,2,3...]`

 ![w:1000px](img/tipsandtricks/navigate_editors.gif)

-Alternatively: Ctrl+P and `View: Move Editor to Next Group`
+Alternatively: `Ctrl+P` and `View: Move Editor to Next Group`

 ## Navigation

-`Ctrl+R` Displays a Quick Pick dropdown with the list from File > Open Recent with recently opened folders and workspaces followed by files.
+`Ctrl+R` Displays a Quick Pick dropdown with the list from `File > Open Recent` with recently opened folders and workspaces followed by files.

 ### Multi-Root Workspaces